jacobdekeizer/statusweb-client/README.md

 ```

 ### Get statusweb status url
-> Get de statusweb status url -> does only work when the shipment is in transport or has arrived
+> Get the statusweb status url -> does only work when the shipment is in transport or has arrived
 ```php
 $statusLink = $client->shipments()->getStatusUrl(12345678); // transportNumber
 ```